erkan1863/erkan1863.github.io/_pages/experiences.md

 * Aug 2021 - Present: Research Assistant at Decision and Control Group
   * **Coordinated Science Lab (UIUC)**, Urbana, IL
     - Proficient in advanced control theory, optimizing system performance.
-    - Specializing in sensor fusion techniques for data integration.
+    - Studying control for learning (integrating control theory for robust learning)
     - Focused on distributed optimization algorithms for enhanced system efficiency.

 * Jan 2021 - June 2021: Researcher
   * **Tübitak SAGE**, Ankara, Turkey
     - Worked at the Simulation and Mission Planning Software Division.
-    - Used C++ and .NET to create the simulation environment for navigation algorithms for cruise missiles.
+    - Used **C++** and **.NET** to create the simulation environment for navigation algorithms for cruise missiles.

 * June - August 2020: Summer Intern in Systems Engineering
   * **ASELSAN**, Ankara, Turkey
-    - Worked on a nonlinear radar tracking problem and obtained 5.2% increase in filtering performance.
+    - Studied on a nonlinear radar tracking problem and obtained **5.2%** increase in filtering performance.
-    - Compared the performance of iterative and non-iterative Kalman Filters (EKF, UKF, PLF) in MATLAB.
+    - Compared the performance of iterative and non-iterative Kalman Filters **(EKF, UKF, PLF)** in MATLAB.
+    - Specializing in sensor fusion techniques for data integration.

 * August - September 2019: Summer Intern in Simulation Engineering
   * **Tübitak SAGE**, Ankara, Turkey
-    - Modeled sound behavior for a flight simulator in MATLAB, including simulations of physical characteristics e.g Doppler effect.
+    - Modeled sound behavior for a flight simulator in **MATLAB**, including simulations of physical characteristics e.g Doppler effect.

 Honors & Academic Achievements
 ======